 We find that five of the six state SFRs examined in this study-Vermont (1997), Michigan (1994), Arkansas (1995), New Hampshire (1994), and Kansas (1992)-were funded by altering tax rates and changing tax revenue sources.
 These five states paid for increased education expenditures by increasing a variety of state tax revenues, such as general and selective sales taxes and individual and corporate income taxes.
-And while none of these five state legislatures altered the exact same set of tax revenues, suggesting there is no single "recipe" for funding SFRs, they did share a common approach with respect to property taxes: all five states increased state education spending by increasing state control over the imposition, collection, or distribution of property tax revenues.
+While none of these five state legislatures altered the exact same set of tax revenues, suggesting there is no single "recipe" for funding SFRs, they did share a common approach with respect to property taxes: all five states increased state education spending by increasing state control over the imposition, collection, or distribution of property tax revenues.
 Consequently, local property tax revenues decreased in all five states.
 State property tax revenues, however, only increased in four states: Vermont, Michigan, Arkansas, and New Hampshire.

 Maryland funded increased state education spending for one year by raising tobacco tax revenues, but we were unable to determine how the state funded the remaining five years of mandated education spending increases using the Ridge ASCM approach.
-Our descriptive time series of Maryland's tobacco tax revenues (Figure 8b), however, does suggest that the increased revenue from the cigarette tax may have been able to sustain funding through the end of our sample period.
-Thus, in the case of Maryland, the combination of legislative document analysis, ridge ASCM, and descriptive time series graphs suggests multiple approaches are needed to understand the ways in which SFR-induced increases in state education spending are funded.
+Legislative documents were not helpful because Maryland's state constitution does not require the legislature to identify a revenue source for proposed spending in the future (Norcross, 2010).
+Our descriptive time series of Maryland's tobacco tax revenues (Figure 8b), however, does suggest that the increased revenue from the cigarette tax sustained funding through the end of our sample period.
+Thus, in the case of Maryland, multiple approaches-the combination of legislative document analysis, ridge ASCM, and descriptive time series graphs-were needed to understand how the legislature likely funded increases in state education spending.

 The five states that increased control over property tax revenues and raised a variety of other state tax revenues experienced larger average increases in state education funding compared to Maryland, which only increased one, non-property tax revenue.
 Specifically, as shown in Table 2, the average estimated effect of a state SFR reform on state education spending was \$77 per capita in Maryland.
-In contrast, the average estimated effect of an SFR on state education funding ranged from \$222-\$914 per capita in Arkansas, Kansas, Michigan, New Hampshire, & Vermont.
-These findings suggest that larger increases in state education funding are achieved when (a) multiple tax revenue streams are increased and when (b) states exercise increased control over property tax revenues.
+In contrast, the average estimated effect of an SFR on state education funding ranged from \$222-\$914 per capita in Arkansas, Kansas, Michigan, New Hampshire, and Vermont.
+These findings suggest that larger increases in state education funding are achieved when legislatures (a) increase multiple tax revenue streams, including sales and excise taxes, and (b) exercise more control over property taxes.
+Our results align with prior research, indicating that reforms are funded by tax revenues (Liscow, 2018); however, our study documents the specific sources of these tax revenues and identifies their contribution to funding.